ranhli/ranhli.github.io/_pages/about.md

   - /about.html
 ---

-I am Henry, a sophomore student majoring Computer Science at [Columbia Engineering](https://www.cs.columbia.edu/).
+I am Henry, an undergraduate student majoring in Computer Science at Columbia Engineering.

 I am broadly interested in Artificial Intelligence research, especially the domain of Computer Vision.
-In the past, I have worked as an research assistant on medical imaging at [Computational Imaging Group](https://cigroup.wustl.edu/), and image processing at OPPO.
+In the past, I have worked as an research assistant on medical imaging at [Computational Imaging Group](https://cigroup.wustl.edu/), and image quality assessment at OPPO.

 I am also a full-stack web developer skilled in React, Node.js, and SQL.
 Outside of work, I enjoy street photography and filmmaking.